colintsmith/startup/notes.md

 find houses with either less than three beds or less than $1000 a night: db.house.find({ $or: [(beds: { $lt: 3 }), (price: { $lt: 1000 })] });

 find houses with the text 'modern' or 'beach' in the summary: db.house.find({ summary: /(modern|beach)/i });

+## Authorization
+For authorization you usually store an auth token as a cookie.
+SSO means you use one sign on for multiple applications (like asking google sign on for some random application)

+## account creation and login
+Usually this requires two service endpoints: one to create authenticaiton credential, and the other to authenticat efor future visits. getMe endpoint suually gives information about currently authenticated user.